Carlos Alberto: Brazil soccer great dies at 72

 He missed the 1974 tournament with a knee injury but played for Brazil for a further three years before quitting international football in 1977.

-Alberto's achievements saw him named in the World Team of the 20th Century in 1998, while FIFA named him on its list of the greatest 100 living players in 2004.
+Alberto's achievements saw him named in the World Team of the 20th Century in 1998, while FIFA included him on its list of the greatest 100 living players in 2004.

 Brazilian sports journalist Emerson Vicente said: "Carlos Alberto is an icon of world football.